The most important terms in cryptospace.

 The equality or exchange ratio between different currencies or assets – often used in relation to stablecoins.

-A blockchain with restricted access, where a central authority determines who is allowed to participate - usually used in companies.
+A blockchain with restricted access, where a central authority determines who may participate – mostly used in enterprises.

-An open blockchain in which anyone can participate and validate transactions without authorization - promotes decentralization.
+An open blockchain where anyone can participate and validate transactions without permission – promotes decentralisation.

-A fraudulent scheme in which profits are financed by the capital of new investors instead of legitimate earnings.
+A fraudulent scheme in which returns are funded by capital from new investors rather than through legitimate profits.

 Quantum Resistance

-Protection against attacks by quantum computers; cryptographic algorithms designed to resist such attacks.
+Protection against attacks by quantum computers; cryptographic algorithms designed to withstand such attacks.

 Ransomware

-Malware that encrypts files and demands a ransom - often in cryptocurrencies.
+Malicious software that encrypts files and demands a ransom – often payable in cryptocurrencies.

 Remittance